pact-foundation/pact-ruby/README.md

 [Pact Broker Client](https://github.com/bethesque/pact_broker-client) - Contains rake tasks for publishing pacts to the pact_broker.

+[Pact JVM](https://github.com/DiUS/pact-jvm) - A Pact implementation for the JVM (Java and Scala).
+It generates pact files that are compatible with the Ruby implementation.

 [Shokkenki](https://github.com/brentsnook/shokkenki) - Another Consumer Driven Contract gem written by one of Pact's original authors, Brent Snook.
 Shokkenki allows matchers to be composed using jsonpath expressions and allows auto-generation of mock response values based on regular expressions.

 ## TODO